 Have you ever seen a race photo and wondered if that is really what your running gait looks like?
 Chances are…no, that is not what your running gait looks like!
-Accurate gait analysis is not something that someone can do by looking at your run with just their eyes or doing a quick picture or slow-motion video.
-Running is a highly skilled activity and not something we are born knowing how to do.
+A true gait analysis is not something that someone can do by looking at you run with just their eyes or by doing a quick picture or slow motion video.
+Running is a highly skilled activity, and not something we are born knowing how to do.
 Our running gait (AKA running form) does not have to be perfect, but it is a skilled activity that each runner can know and improve their running gait to boost running performance and assist in injury prevention.

-In this article, we want to show you why every runner should get a gait analysis by explaining the benefits, identifying what can be measured, and how this can be incorporated into running training programs. (medical/fitness professionals, skip down to how we break down the gait cycle and check out our free and certification courses for our systematic gait analysis approach).
+In this article we want to show you why every runner should get a gait analysis by explaining what the benefits are, identifying what things can be measured, and explaining how this can be incorporated into run training programs. (medical/fitness professionals, you may want to skip down to how we break down the gait cycle and/or check out our free courses and certification courses for our systematic gait analysis approach).

 Benefits of Running Gait Analysis